Pretty-Good-Freedom-Tech/bounties/neo4jrelay.md

 The secondary application is an enterprise nostr search engine, a google search for nostr, which will be an expansive cache of all nostr events.
 Like nostr.band but with neo4j.
 The volume of data will be large: currently half a billion events, with 1 million new events per day, according to [stats.nostr.band](https://stats.nostr.band).

-#### Step 1
+#### Step 1: initial exploration

-an outline of the overall strategy to achieve core goals, such as which import tools to use (data importer, cypher: load csv, APOC, neo4j-admin)
+Generation of a report with an outline of the overall strategy to achieve **core goals** as well as the a**dvanced goals** as described below
+- which import tools to use (data importer, cypher: load csv, APOC, neo4j-admin)
+- estimations of costs and length of time to complete goals

 #### core goals